civican/legisinfo/42-1/bills/C-49/bill_text.md

     paragraph 129(3)(a) of the `Canada Transportation Act` is replaced by the following:

-    if the point of origin or destination that is served exclusively by the local carrier is within a radius of 30 km of an interchange in Canada;
+    if the point of origin or destination that is served exclusively by the local carrier is within a radius of 30 km of an interchange in Canada that is in the reasonable direction of the shipper's traffic and its destination;

     paragraph 135(1)(a) of the `Canada Transportation Act` is replaced by the following: